 ❌ Not a good fit for dietary restrictions

 ❌ Shipping costs extra

-Blue Apron is a moderately priced meal kit service offering a variety of recipes that highlight fresh ingredients and world cuisines.
+Blue Apron is one of the best meal kits in the space and are moderately priced.
+The service offers a variety of recipes that highlight fresh ingredients and world cuisines.

 It’s a great fit for new cooks, wine lovers, and people who are looking for flavorful recipes to breathe some new life into a stale dinner routine.